DarienBrito/NLC/README.md

 ##**Functionality**

 Probably there will be ocasions when you would like to control things from code instead of an interface.
-Here a list with the most relevant methods of an Element, I clarify what is not obvious:
+Here a list with the most relevant methods of an Element:

 - .play
 - .stop